zakf/dehr/source/docs/DEHR_Readme.txt

 9. {% indent %} makes <div class="indent"> and {% endindent %} similarly.

+9.5.
+Maybe necessary, maybe not: {% try_link %} tag, which TRIES to make a link to 'target', but iff UrlLookupError then it just makes it plain flat text.
+This will be used in (10) below.

 10. Metadata in the infobox should get a {% link %} tag iff possible.
 So if we have this:
     Neurotransmitters: DA, NE, 5-HT.
 Then each of those three abbreviations should be a {% link %} internal hyperlink to the correct page.